 - When should I complete the project?

 TRIUMPH is a program for UW School of Medicine and Public Health medical students that provides unique and challenging educational experiences for students committed to providing health care for underserved, urban populations.
-TRIUMPH integrates clinical, community and public health skill development in urban Milwaukee.
-It includes two-week immersion courses in both the second and third years as well as an 2½-year longitudinal experience beginning in the spring semester of the second year of medical school.
+TRIUMPH integrates clinical, community and public health, leadership and advocacy skill development in urban Milwaukee.
+It includes two-week immersion courses in both the second and fourth years as well as a 2½-year longitudinal experience beginning in the spring semester of the second year of medical school.
 Students engage in a longitudinal community health improvement project with a Milwaukee-based community organization or clinic.

-Students can apply late fall of their first year of medical school.
+Students can apply during late fall of their first year of medical school.

 TRIUMPH requires additional course work above and beyond the standard medical school curriculum.
-There is no minimum GPA requirement for TRIUMPH, however, students applying to the program must maintain good academic standing at the medical school prior to applying and during the course of the TRIUMPH program.
+There is no minimum GPA requirement for TRIUMPH, however, students applying to the program must maintain good academic standing.

-TRIUMPH is designed to fit within the broader programming of the School of Medicine and Public Health.
-Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs offered by the school.
-TRIUMPH students can complete a Master of Public Health degree, global health fellowship or Medical Scientist Training Program in between phases two and three of medical school.
-TRIUMPH works closely with school staff in Madison to ensure that students in the MPH track do not duplicate program requirements and see that credits and requirements of each program are aligned.
+TRIUMPH fits within the broader programming of the School of Medicine and Public Health.
+Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs, including the master of public health (MPH) degree, global health fellowship or Medical Scientist Training Program in between their third and fourth year of medical school.
+TRIUMPH works with staff in Madison to ensure that students in the MPH track do not duplicate program requirements and see that credits and requirements of each program are aligned.

 Fall of first year